nomemory/mockneat-site/tutorial.md

 # The `MockNeat` class

 The `MockNeat.class` is the "entry-point" of the library.
-Think of this as a *fat* factory class, responsible with the instantiation of all of the existing [data generators](../docs#datagenerators).
+Think of this as a *fat* factory class, responsible for the instantiation of all of the existing [data generators](../docs#datagenerators).
 It's the most important and, in most of the cases, the most "invisible" component from the library.

 By default three reusable `MockNeat` "factory objects" are created, each wrapping a different type of java `Random` generators ([ThreadLocalRandom](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ThreadLocalRandom.html), [SecureRandom](http://docs.oracle.com/javase/8/docs/api/java/security/SecureRandom.html) or [the good Old Random](https://docs.oracle.com/javase/8/docs/api/java/util/Random.html)):